 Similar to other assets, bonds can be held as an investment, and bought and sold from traders on the open market.

 Buying bonds in the UK is commonplace on the open market.
 Bonds operate in a similar fashion to shares: they can be held as an investment, traded over the short term, and bought or sold from traders.
 Additionally, their price is determined by variables such as supply and demand, interest rates and other factors.
+Taking all of this into consideration, we have put together a guide for the most popular bonds to invest in.
+Read more here.

 CMC Market’s online trading platform allows you to spread bet and trade CFDs across UK government bonds such as gilts.
 Additional to UK gilts, you can trade Euro Bunds, Euro Schatzs, Euro OATs and US treasury notes.